-Management Information Systems BA 222 3 credits A study of the procedures involved in the accumulation, processing and dissemination of various types of information within an organization.
+BA 222 Management Information Systems

+A study of the procedures involved in the accumulation, processing and dissemination of various types of information within an organization.
 Typical business problems will be solved from a management perspective, using popular spreadsheet and database software packages as problem-solving tools.
 Prerequisites: BA 210.